yanli1215/tp/docs/DeveloperGuide.md

 The Architecture Diagram above gives an overview of the different components in the application.
 Details of the individual components are given below.

-Mojo class controls the overall logic for the application.
+Main class controls the overall logic for the application.
 It is responsible for
 * At app launch: Initializes the components in the correct sequence, and connects them up with each other.
 * At shut down: Shuts down the components and invokes cleanup methods where necessary.